 Divi vs Beaver Builder

 There are many frameworks out there to build WordPress websites.
-Without a shadow of doubt, this is definitely one of the most popular and successful themes and page builders out there.
+Without a shadow of a doubt, this is definitely one of the most popular and successful WordPress themes and page builders out there.

 But it's surely not the only one.
-For example, while web designers have a preference towards drag and drop page builder, web developers typically tend to prefer such frameworks as Beaver Builder vs Divi 3.0.
+For example, while web designers have a preference towards drag and drop page builder, web developers typically tend to prefer such frameworks as Beaver Builder vs Divi Elegant Themes.
 This is because it gives them a bit more control and flexibility than this.

 Divi vs Elementor

 Recommended Reading: Divi vs Elementor - Review, Pros and Cons and Ultimate Guide (2023)